cmspam/incus-docker/README.md

 If you configure it to be manageable from the network, we can access the web UI, at https://{YOUR IP}:8443

-Although I have tested only on x86-64 as of yet, I believe it should work also with aarch64, though maybe not with vm support.
-I have tested btrfs support successfully, but have not implemented zfs support.
-A small modification of the dockerfile should allow it though.
+I have tested on both arm64 and x86_64.
+Other platforms may work only if using the alpine image.